 The University runs many projects to help get staff and students involved in sustainabilty.
-Explore the projects below to find out more about how you can take part!
+Explore the projects below to find out more about how you can join in and take part!

 A greening programme open to all staff members and postgraduates.